Skip to main content

 Septic Services in Georgetown, TX

 Georgetown has been one of the fastest-growing cities in Texas for over a decade, and that growth stretches well beyond city sewer lines.
 Thousands of homes in Georgetown's ETJ and surrounding Williamson County, including the sprawling Sun City retirement community, rely on septic systems.
-As Nathan Glavy, Extension Program Specialist at Texas A&M's TWRI, notes, "Inspecting and maintaining septic systems can help prevent negative impacts on local water quality and public health."
-Between Georgetown's karst limestone terrain and strict aquifer protections, keeping your system in good shape here takes more attention than in other parts of Texas.
+Between the area's karst limestone terrain and strict aquifer protections, keeping your system in good shape here takes a little more attention than in other parts of Texas.

 From the established neighborhoods near downtown to newer subdivisions on the city's edges, Georgetown-area homes need reliable septic service.
 Here's what's available.